Oxford Brookes offers accommodation for new and existing full-time students who wish to live in our halls and shared houses.

 - how this condition affects the way you live

 - why your condition is best supported in a specific type of accommodation

 It is essential that you provide this information with your initial application so that we can find you a suitable room.
 We may be unable to consider any information supplied at a later date.

 You do not need to let us know about other medical conditions, such as dyslexia, which do not require a specific type of accommodation.

-We may need to liaise with our colleagues in the university’s Wellbeing Services to ensure we offer you appropriate accommodation.
+We may need to liaise with our colleagues in the university’s Inclusive Support Service to ensure we offer you appropriate accommodation.
 Please be aware that this means we will need to share your data with them.